Reflexology for athletes

 Key Benefits of Reflexology for Athletes

-a) Releases muscle tension in feet and lower leg
+a) Releases muscle tension throughout the body

 b) Promotes healing of injuries, reduces inflammation and provides drug-free pain relief